sadhanapolavarapu/CODETECH-Task1/README.md

 KEY ACTIVITES

-Import Necessary Libraries: Load essential Python libraries required for data preprocessing.
+1.Import Necessary Libraries: Load essential Python libraries required for data preprocessing.

-Read Dataset: Load the dataset into a DataFrame for analysis.
+2.Read Dataset: Load the dataset into a DataFrame for analysis.

-Sanity Check of Data: Verify data integrity by checking for inconsistencies and anomalies.
+3.Sanity Check of Data: Verify data integrity by checking for inconsistencies and anomalies.

-Exploratory Data Analysis: Analyze the dataset to understand its structure, patterns, and relationships.
+4.Exploratory Data Analysis: Analyze the dataset to understand its structure, patterns, and relationships.

-Missing Value Treatments: Handle missing values by imputing or removing them.
+5.Missing Value Treatments: Handle missing values by imputing or removing them.

-Outlier Treatments: Identify and manage outliers to prevent skewed analysis.
+6.Outlier Treatments: Identify and manage outliers to prevent skewed analysis.

-Duplicates and Garbage Value Treatments: Remove duplicate entries and irrelevant values from the dataset.
+7.Duplicates and Garbage Value Treatments: Remove duplicate entries and irrelevant values from the dataset.

-Encoding of Data: Convert categorical variables into numerical format for model compatibility.
+8.Encoding of Data: Convert categorical variables into numerical format for model compatibility.

 TECHNOLOGIES USED

-Python: The primary programming language for data analysis and preprocessing tasks.
+1.Python: The primary programming language for data analysis and preprocessing tasks.

-Pandas: A powerful data manipulation and analysis library for reading, cleaning, and transforming data.
+2.Pandas: A powerful data manipulation and analysis library for reading, cleaning, and transforming data.

-Matplotlib/Seaborn: Visualization libraries used for exploratory data analysis (EDA) to understand data patterns and relationships.
+3.Matplotlib/Seaborn: Visualization libraries used for exploratory data analysis (EDA) to understand data patterns and relationships.

-Google Colab: An interactive, cloud-based environment for writing and running Python code, particularly useful for data analysis and preprocessing.
+4.Google Colab: An interactive, cloud-based environment for writing and running Python code, particularly useful for data analysis and preprocessing.